d-j-kendall/firewall/README.md

 ## Submit to the webstores

-The easiest way to deploy your Plasmo extension is to use the built-in bpp GitHub action.
+The easiest way to deploy your Plasmo extension is to use the built-in [bpp GitHub action](https://docs.plasmo.com/framework/workflows/deployment).
 Prior to using this action however, make sure to build your extension and upload the first version to the store to establish the basic credentials.
-Then, simply follow the setup instruction and you should be on your way for automated submission.
+Then, simply follow the [setup instruction](https://docs.plasmo.com/framework/workflows/deployment) on that page, and you should be on your way for automated submission!